Core Faculty of the Training Program

 Milos Hauskrecht, PhD, is an Associate Professor of Computer Science.
 Dr. Hauskrecht regularly teaches graduate level artificial intelligence and machine learning courses at the University, as well as advanced Machine Learning and AI seminars.
 His primary research interests are in probabilistic modeling and the design of efficient optimization, inference and learning algorithms for such models.
 Hauskrecht applies the models and techniques to analysis of high-throughput proteomic and genomic datasets, data mining and discovery in clinical databases, and decision-making in patient management tasks.

 Harry Hochheiser, PhD, is an Associate Professor of Biomedical Informatics and Director, Biomedical Informatics Training Program.
 His research interests are focused on the design of usable systems for use in clinical and research settings.
 He is particularly interested in using user-centered design techniques to inform the design of highly-interactive information visualization systems for the interpretation of complex data sets in domains such as bioinformatics and electronic health records.

-Xia Jiang, PhD, is an Associate Professor of Biomedical Informatics.
+Xia Jiang, PhD, is an Associate Professorvof Biomedical Informatics.
 Dr. Jiang has over 13 years of teaching and research experience in Bayesian Network modeling, machine learning, and algorithm design.
 One of Dr. Jiang's specific areas of interests is developing advanced computational methods for high-dimensional data analysis.
 Dr. Jiang is also very interested in translational informatics, in particular, cancer bioinformatics.
 She will devote her efforts in developing advanced informatics tools that assist the translation of the findings in basic scientific research efficiently and effectively into patient medical care, atrendin research so called “basepairstobedside”.
-Dr. Jiang’s research collaborators include mathematicians, computer scientists, statisticians, physicians, pathologists, biologists, geneticist, and peer informaticians from Pitt, CMU, NU, and UCSD etc.
+Dr. Jiang’s research collaborators include mathematicians, computer scientists, statisticians, physicians, pathologists, biologists, geneticist, and peer informaticians from Pitt, CMU, NU, UCSD, and other institutions.

 Young Ji Lee, PhD, MS, RN is an Assistant Professor of Nursing.
 Dr. Lee’s research interests have been focused on structuring and delivering health information through an informatics-based approach to diverse groups, especially to minority populations.
 Her research has engaged community residents to assess their needs and understand their circumstances in order to empower them to manage their own health through health communication interventions.
 Methodologically, she has extensive experience in mining big data to reveal hidden relationships between agents.